gerassimos/dgs19/exercises/D_S5_L3_Monitor_Containers_ex.md

 UID                 PID                 PPID                C                   STIME               TTY                 TIME                CMD root                5211                5198                91                  10:47               ?
 00:00:58            sha1sum /dev/zero
 ```
-Press `<Ctrl-C>` to exit from the real time view of the statistics.

 3. Display the most CPU intensive processes running on the host system:
 ```terminal